Grasmere St Oswald’s Church:

 Subsequently, for hundreds of years, this was the main parish church for the district.

-William Wordsworth and his family are buried in the graveyard.
+The village is synonymous with William Wordsworth and his family are buried in the graveyard.

 The graves are hidden away in a quiet corner of the churchyard and protected by low iron railings.